sahilmoktan/GraphQl_learning/README.md

 self task 2 delete user

 summary:{{
-Schema collection of query/mutation types that directing toward operation
+Schema collection of query/mutation types that directing toward operation (few like routing)
     - this is the first point where client req is heared and directed towards ope
     - here we need to declare operation type(query or mutation)
     - type query requesting data & sub types deceration